slackCakewalk for Slack

 Users

-• Request Access (for oneself and on behalf of others)
+• Request Access (for yourself or on behalf of others)

 • Complete Tasks (approve/decline, action tasks)